Availability of cosmetic surgery in the NHS – BAAPS Presentation

 The NHS is facing significant financial pressures.
 There exists a ‘postcode lottery’ for many procedures and treatments within the NHS.
 A previous study explored the provision of cosmetic surgery procedures on the NHS at the time of the primary care trusts (PCTs).
 The PCTs have now become Commissioning Care Groups (CCGs).

-The aim of this study was to review the provision of cosmetic surgery procedures on the NHS according to different CCGs in England.
+The aim of this study was to review the provision of cosmetic surgery in the NHS according to different CCGs in England.

 There are just over 200 CCGs in England.
 There was widespread variation in which cosmetic surgery procedures were funded.
 This again shows there exists a ‘postcode lottery’ when it comes to cosmetic procedures within the NHS.